 Enduring peace is the key to stopping the exodus of Christians from the Holy land, according to Auxiliary Bishop William Shomali of Jerusalem - who called for prayers for peace in the region.

-Military conscription in Eritrea is leaving the Church understaffed, as seminarians and other Church workers are forced to join the army, a source has told Aid to the Church in Need.
+Military conscription in Eritrea is leaving the Church understaffed, as seminarians and other Church workers are forced to join the army.

 Archbishop Philip Tartaglia of Glasgow has told youngsters from schools in Scotland about the importance of standing up for religious freedom, saying that around the world Christians suffer the most persecution.

-DEMOCRATIC REPUBLIC OF CONGO: International community has failed us, says bishop – 27 November 2012
+DEMOCRATIC REPUBLIC OF THE CONGO: International community has failed us, says bishop

 A bishop in the Democratic Republic of the Congo has hit out at the international community accusing it of facilitating the current crisis in the east of the country.